 North West Gas Development (Woodside) Agreement means the agreement a copy of which is set forth in the Schedule to the North West Gas Development (Woodside) Agreement Act 1979, as that agreement is amended from time to time;

-the Company has the meaning given by the Iron Ore (Hamersley Range) Agreement;

-the Joint Venturers has the meaning given by the North West Gas Development (Woodside) Agreement;

-the Salt Company means the Company within the meaning of the Dampier Solar Salt Industry Agreement.
+Salt Company means the Company within the meaning of the Dampier Solar Salt Industry Agreement.

 1.3.
 Act does not affect State agreements